 Students with undergraduate degrees in the natural sciences (e.g., physics, chemistry, mathematics) and engineering are encouraged to apply.
 The general background expected of incoming graduate students includes:

 Upper-level undergraduate degrees in physics, chemistry, and mathematics are strongly recommended.
 Undergraduate courses in atmospheric science or oceanography are useful but not required as part of the undergraduate background.
 Students with undergraduate degrees in other fields, such as biology, environmental science, geography or geology, are also invited to apply, provided they meet the standards given above.
-Exceptional students who might be lacking some math and/or physics coursework are encouraged to apply.
-These students will be considered on an individual basis.

 Department financial support is in the form of teaching assistantships (TA), research assistantships (RA), and/or fellowship money.
 There is not a separate form to apply for this support.
 However, please do include a short note with your application asking to be included in the pool for these forms of financial support from the department or indicating that you have your own financial support.
 This note may be included in your personal statement or an email sent to firstname.lastname@example.org.